 - We have a tendency to assume context, but emails and text can be surprisingly ambiguous; unsolicited regular updates dramatically improve workflow – so over communicate!

-4. PLACE – all the anxiety and stress around Covid-19 is pushing people into taking a close look at their home workspace.
+All the anxiety and stress around Covid-19 is pushing people into taking a close look at their home workspace.
 Many are coming up with some really cool home setups.
 Just be aware that the physical space that works for one person may not work for another.
 Drop any workspace bias.
 A few helpful measures:

 - Decide what is available and what can be offered for the home workplace